TradeIdeasPhilip/divide-by-zero/README.md

 [This document](https://tradeideasphilip.github.io/divide-by-zero/) will become my final presentation.
 It's not finished, but it's getting pretty close.
 My notes to myself have a yellow background.
-‼️ means that I plan to add a picture.

 # Video